Last Updated on July 17, 2023 by lindseymahoney

 I used joint compound on areas of the wall that were a little rough and uneven.
 This is especially important after removing wallpaper to remove any remaining glue left on the walls.

 2 | Protect Floors & Remove Switch Plates/Lighting

 Before painting begins, protect your floors and furniture with a dropcloth.
 Remove all switch plates (DON’T paint around the plates) and re-install or replace them once the room has been painted.

 There are two guidelines I follow when I begin painting a room.

 - Paint the room from top to bottom (or ceiling to floor)

 - Paint the room from light to dark

-I don’t have a preference on rolling or trimming ceilings with paint, so you can choose whatever order you prefer.
+I don’t have a preference for rolling or trimming ceilings with paint first, so you can choose whatever order you prefer.